DeCodeTheMatrix03/Find-Your-Routine/README.md

 <h2> How It's Made:</h2>

-<h4>Tech Used: Ejs, BootStrap, Node.js, Express and MongoDB </h4>
+<h4>Tech Used: React, BootStrap, MaterialUI, RapidAPI </h4>
-<p> A FullStack Web Application that utlizes EJS as the templating language for the front end.
-The backend is compirsed of Node.js, MongoDB, Express, Passport.js (authentication) and other npm modules such as cloudinary for image storage, multer for mage upload and many more.
-Utilizing MVC architecture to ensure this application was not only performing well but also being able to debug and add features. </p>
+<p> A React Web Application that utlizes RapidAPI to pull workouts from a Workout API.
+The frontend is comprised of React.js and MaterialUI for styling and composing.

 <h2> Optimizations</h2>

-<p> For this application I would optimize it by allowing videos to be uploaded as well.
-The app would need to accept video file type uploads, while also adding a feature that allows you to play the video.</p>
+<p> For this application I would optimize it by updating the individual workout page with videos to show users how to execute the workout with good form.
+The app would link to Youtube and look up related videos based on the exercise name.</p>

 <h2> Lessons Learned:</h2>
-<p> This application put the bulk of the concepts I learned into practice.
-Using MVC architecture to split up the code relating to the front-end, back-end and database was a huge advantage!
-Additionally, I was able to use passport.js to ensure authentication for actions such as deleting a post.
-I am looking forward to building more passion projects in the near future!
+<p> This application put the bulk of the concepts I learned from React in practice.
+Using different React Hooks help display the data from the Workout API.
+Also, MaterialUI helped build the bulk of the styling and responsiveness for my application.
 </p>